|

 the beach.
 Of the thirty men from my landing craft, only twelve

 were now left.
 The invasion had been underway for about an hour.
+I then discovered the rifle

 I had picked up from the beach wouldn't fire, probably due to being